-These axioms use the well-known non-logical symbols (and for conjunction, or for disjunction, implies for implication, not for negation, forall for universal quantification and exists for existential quantification) and the predicate symbols representing the involved classes and properties.
-For instance, the above sub-class link between E21 Person and E20 Biological Object can be formulated in logic as the axiom:
+For instance, the above sub-class link between E21 Person and E20 Biological Object can be formulated in first order logic as the axiom:

-(forall x) [E21(x) implies E20(x)]
+(∀x) [E21(x) →E20(x)]

 (reading: for all individuals x, if x is a E21 then x is an E20).

-In the specifications, universal quantifiers are omitted for simplicity, so the above axiom is simply written:
+In the definitions of classes and properties in this document the universal quantifier(s) are omitted for simplicity, so the above axiom is simply written:

-E21(x) implies E20(x)
+E21(x) →E20(x)

-Likewise, the above domain constraint on property P152 has parent can be formulated in logic as the axiom:
+Likewise, the above domain constraint on property P152 has parent can be formulated in first irder logic as the axiom:

-P152(x,y) implies E21(x)
+P152(x,y) →E21(x)

 (reading: for all individuals x and y, if x is a P152 of y, then x is an E21).

-These basic considerations should be used by the reader to understand the logical axioms that are inserted into the present specifications.
-If the reader wishes to know the complete first-order language that has been used for the logical expression of the CIDOC CRM, he is referred to [2].
+These basic considerations should be used by the reader to understand the logical axioms that are used into the definition of the classes and properties.
+Further information about the first order formulation of CIDOC CRM casn be found in Meghini & Doerr (2018)].